davefp/presentations/deploying_with_capistrano/deploying_with_capistrano.md

 cap custom_stage custom_namespace:custom_task
 ```

-^ We'll come back to exactly what this does in a minute
+^ We'll come back to exactly what this does in a minute.

 ---